 Only Wanna Be with You by Hootie and the Blowfish

 “I’m such a baby cause the dolphins make me cry” is the best 90s line ever!
-Hootie and the Blowfish is the laidback hangout song that friends listen to.
+Hootie and the Blowfish created the laidback hangout song that friends listen to.
 Even Joey, Rachel, Phoebe, Ross, Monica, and Chandler agree that their music was something they can agree on.

 Wonder by Natalie Merchant

-The vibrant, uplifting and infectious energy of “Wonder” immediately owns a room.
-My mind wanders and takes me to a place far from the reality we live in.
+The vibrant, uplifting, and infectious energy of “Wonder” takes over my senses immediately.
+The mind wanders and the song takes me to a place far from the reality we live in.